dokwork/feline-theme/README.md

 them to your own configuration.
 Or share a complete status line configuration with customization, instead of copy-past it from the different sources.

-Of course, resolving providers, icons, highlights, or whole components has a performance penalty.
-But first, the penalty is not significant, and second, I'm ready to sacrifice a little performance for the sake of clarity.
-Finally, this project is more the proof of concept, instead of the final solution, and currently **is under develop**.
+This project is more the proof of concept, instead of the final solution, and currently **is under develop**.

 ## TODO